mjsflames/c01w24-project-RxValidators/deliverable2/Sprint 1 Stand Up Meetings.md

 Emily:
 - Merged MongoDB Database with unique prescriber code/PDF generation
 - Created test cases for Code/PDF generation
+- Created GitHub Workflow `python.yaml` for continuous testing
+  - Currently only downloads dependencies and runs test cases (for code/PDF generation) every time a file in the backend folder is modified

 Renat, Michelle & Kangjie:
 - Edited and merged scrapers together